Get Rid of Termites

 Other signs of infestation are earthen (mud) tubes extending over foundation walls, support piers, sill plates, floor joists, etc. The mud tubes are typically about the diameter of a pencil, but sometimes can be thicker.

-Often times there will be no visible indication that the home is infested.
+Often, there will be no visible indication that the home is infested, but professional home termite control will know the dif.
 Termites are cryptic creatures and infestations can go undetected for years, hidden behind walls, floor coverings, insulation, and other obstructions.
 Termite feeding and damage can even progress undetected in wood that is exposed because the outer surface is usually left intact.

 Termites have a caste system consisting of workers, soldiers, reproductives, a king and a queen.
 Subterranean termites swarms occur when a termite colony has grown so large that they send out new reproductive (swarmers) termites to start new colonies.
 The swarmers can come out in the day or night depending on the specific species.
 Eastern subterranean termites usually swarm during the day usually after rain has occured and Formosan subterranean termites swarm at night around Mother’s Day.